wlschnee/ember-mvc-intro/README.md

 ## The Router and Route Handlers

 Routes in Ember function exactly as they do in Rails.
 Routes receive a web request and send that request to the appropriate part of your app.
-However, in Rails, a route sends a request to the appropriate in controller action, which gets the requested data and passes it to the view.
+However, in Rails, a route sends a request to the appropriate controller action, which gets the requested data and passes it to the view.
 In Ember, the route passes the request to the *route handler*, which does the job of the Rails controller: get the requested data and pass it to a view, or template, as we say in Ember Land.

 Let's take a look at our router for our Flatiron Grad app: